pubstack/site-content-ccamacho/2017-11-02-the-firefly-pro.md

         <p class="text-white">
 To add the arms to the Firefly Pro, we need some more printed parts.
-Get everything ready, shown in the picture.
+Get everything ready, as shown in the picture.
         </p>
 </div>